top of page

 Toll information

 Starting January 5, 2025, vehicles will be tolled to enter the Congestion Relief Zone.
 The toll amount will depend on the type of vehicle, time of day, whether any crossing credits apply, and the method of payment.
-There are also discounts and exemptions that will apply to certain drivers or vehicles entering the Congestion Relief Zone using an E-ZPass New York account.
+There are also discounts and exemptions that will apply to certain drivers or vehicles entering the Congestion Relief Zone using an E-ZPass NY account.

 Here’s the breakdown of the toll structure